bitcoinmeetups/bitcoinmeetups.github.com/README.md

 <p>Hey!
 Welcome to the Web Developer's group!</p>
 <p>We build stuff together.
 Have a look at the projects at entrances.github.com</p>
 <p>If you want to discuss contracts, payments or other sensitive information, send a Bitmessage to <strong>BM-2D7XVMiTuyLtSGF6t4NERnUDrfbZvTdtG4</strong></p>
+<p>You can visit any project in the browser by surfing to entrances.github.com/[ProjectName].html</p>
 </body>
 </html>